+Drain Widening, Deepening, or Relocation (Pursuant to the general authority of Drain Commissioner under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances) Application for Drainage Permit

+Enclosing an Established Drain (Pursuant to the general ain Code, including Drain Code Sections 425 and 433, and Local

-• Adding or Subtracting Land to/from a Drainage District and/or Construction of a Drain for Ascription as an Established Drain (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances) Draft Section 433 Agreement
+Adding or Subtracting Land to/from a Drainage District and/or Construction of a Drain 1 Ascription as an Established Drain (Pursuant to the general authority of Drain Commissioners under Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances) Draft Section 433 Agreement

-Attached are initial review fees in the amount of:

-(See Review & Permit Fees Schedule)
+Attached are initial review fees in the amount (See Review & Permit Fees Schedule) t of:

-I hereby grant permission to the Drain Commissioner, his employees, agents, or consultants, to enter and inspect the site under review.
-I am the owner of the property or the owner's agent and am authorized to grant this permission.
-I also understand and agree that I am obligated to and will reimburse the St. Clair County Drain Commissioner for all out-of-pocket consulting, engineering, site inspection, administration, and/or legal expenses incurred by the Commissioner in connection with review of this site and plans.
+grant this permission.
+I also understand and ag County Drain Commissioner for all ou of the property or the owner's agent and am authorized to gree that I am obligated to and will reimburse the St. Clair at-of-pocket consulting, engineering, site inspection, and by the Commissioner in connection with review of this Date

-Signature Date

 Name printed Date

 Send copies of reviews to:

 Name Name

+Address

+Address

-Address Address
+Address

-APPENDIX B

-REVIEW & PERMIT FEES
+APPENDIX B REVIEW & PERMIT FEES